Essential Oil Profile

 Bergamot essential oil blends well with Frankincense, Mandarin, Jasmine, Lavender, Cypress, Geranium, Eucalyptus, Sandalwood, Orange, Rosemary, Lemon and Ylang-Ylang.

-Store in dark, cool area to prevent oxidisation.
+Store in a dark, cool area to prevent oxidisation.
 Oxidised oil may cause allergic reaction.